1930 Tuskegee Golden Tigers football team

 The 1930 Tuskegee Golden Tigers football team represented the Tuskegee Normal and Industrial Institute—now known as Tuskegee University—as a member of the Southern Intercollegiate Athletic Conference (SIAC) during the 1930 college football season.
-In their eighth season under head coach Cleveland Abbott, Tuskegee compiled an 11–0–1 record, won the SIAC championship, shut out five of 12 opponents, defeated in the Prairie View Bowl, and outscored all opponents by a total of 338 to 44.
+In their eighth season under head coach Cleve Abbott, Tuskegee compiled an overall record of 11–0–1 with a mark of 7–0 in conferenc eplay, won the SIAC championship, shut out five of 12 opponents, defeated in the Prairie View Bowl, and outscored all opponents by a total of 338 to 44.
 The team was recognized as the black college national champion.

 Key players included Benjamin F. Stevenson and fullback Shorty Shanklin.